Codie Taylor: Club career

-Early career
+International career

+2011–2015

 Taylor was part of the Junior All Blacks team which won the 2011 IRB Junior World Championship.

 Of Ngāti Raukawa and Muaūpoko descent, Taylor played for the Māori All Blacks in 2014.

-Taylor was selected for the All Blacks 2015 Squad, having surpassed Ben Funnell as the Crusaders' first-choice hooker suring the 2015 Super Rugby season.
+Taylor was selected for the All Blacks 2015 Squad, having surpassed Ben Funnell as the Crusaders' first-choice hooker during the 2015 Super Rugby season.
 His first game for the All Blacks was the opening match of the 2015 Rugby Championship against Argentina, when he came off the bench in the 59th minute to replace the now-retired veteran Keven Mealamu.
 He scored a try on debut, in the 71st minute, after the All Blacks won a scrum close to the Argentine line.

 Taylor was named in the All Blacks 31-man squad to go to the Rugby World Cup 2015 in England.
 Taylor only made one appearance in the competition during the pool stages, which was New Zealand and Namibia's first international fixture.
 Taylor lasted the whole 80 minutes against Namibia and was not replaced by Mealamu, ending the test by scoring a try in the 79th minute.
 First-five Beauden Barrett converted Taylor's try to make the final score 58–14.

-2016–2017
+2016–2019

 Taylor surpassed the injury-plagued Nathan Harris as regular back-up to the All Blacks' starting hooker Dane Coles off the bench in 2016, following Keven Mealamu's retirement after the 2015 Rugby World Cup's conclusion.
 Taylor also notably earned a start against Australia in the first match of the 2016 Rugby Championship, but was unfortunately subbed off after three minutes of play for a head injury assessment and was replaced by Coles.
 Taylor did not return to the field that match and James Parsons was temporarily re-called to the All Blacks during Taylor's recovery from injury.

 Taylor had notable involvement in the 57–15 win against South Africa in Durban on 6 October 2016, scoring a try off a driving maul and also receiving a yellow card long after the full-time had passed, following a head-high tackle on Springboks fullback Patrick Lambie.
 Taylor also earned another start for the All Blacks later that year in the 68–10 victory over Italy, making his way for debutant Liam Coltman in the 66th minute.